serenity-is/docs/getting_started/localization.md

 > If you don't want to let users to change UI language, you should remove the language selection dropdown.

+> You may add more languages to the language selection dropdown by using Languages page under Administration menu.

 ## Localizing UI Texts

 Serene includes ability to translate its text resources live.